microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupMember.md

 ## Description

 The `Get-EntraGroupMember` cmdlet gets a member of a group in Microsoft Entra ID.
-Specify the `ObjectId` parameter to get a member of a group.
+Specify the `GroupId` parameter to get a member of a group.

 In delegated scenarios, the signed-in user must have a supported Microsoft Entra role or a custom role with one of the following permissions: `microsoft.directory/groups/members/read`, `microsoft.directory/groups/members/limitedRead`, or `microsoft.directory/groups/hiddenMembers/read` (for hidden members).
 The following least privileged roles support this operation: